Frequently Asked Questions

 1. What is David’s House?

-David’s House is a home-away-from-home for families who have children who are receiving care at the Children’s Hospital at Dartmouth-Hitchcock Medical Center (CHaD) in Lebanon, NH.
+David’s House is a home-away-from-home for families who have children who are receiving care at Dartmouth Health Children’s in Lebanon, NH.

 2. How many rooms are there?
 Will I have my own bathroom?